Menu

 Body Condition Scoring

-Body Condition Score is an accurate measure of a cow’s current energy reserve which influences animal health, welfare, dry matter intake, milk production and reproduction.
+Body condition score is an accurate measure of a cow’s current energy reserve which influences animal health, welfare, dry matter intake, milk production and reproduction.

 • Calve mature cows at BCS of 5